muratk5n/thirdwave/en/README.md

 ---

-They did a war-game recently on China-Taiwan conflict, if US were to involved most effective US asset was long-range bomber with cruise missiles; the bombers can be based outside of CH missile range, but still strike at the attacking CH forces.
+They did a war-game recently on China-Taiwan conflict, if US were involved most effective US asset was long-range bomber with cruise missiles; the bombers can be based outside of CH missile range, but still strike at the attacking CH forces.